f-hafner/git-novice/episodes/04-changes.md

 #### Open a new file

-we use the `nano` editor, but it can be any, and does not have to be the same as the `core.editor` from git that we configured earlier.
+We use the `nano` editor, but it can be any, and it does not have to be the same as the `core.editor` from git that we configured earlier.

 :::::::::::::::::::::::::::::::::::::::::::::::::